Skip to main content

 2 mentions Positive Neutral Negative

-The monetization strategy of the game has drawn criticism for promoting features that are not yet available, leading some users to perceive it as a cash grab.
-Many recommend waiting for the official release to assess the game's true value before making a purchase.
+The monetization strategy of the game has drawn criticism for promoting features that are not yet available, leading users to perceive it as a potential cash grab.
+Many recommend waiting to purchase until the promised features are implemented and the game's value is clearer.

 • “I can't recommend a product that advertises features that are not yet in the game, especially after years of advertising them.”